BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 ---

-The Jones family have been using their savings wallet for a couple of years now and everything has worked smoothly so far.
+Alice and Bob have been using their savings wallet for a couple of years now and everything has worked smoothly so far.
 On this page we will take a look at what happens if they need to make changes to their setup.
 If users are storing bitcoin over a long enough period of time, there are a couple of scenarios that they might run into:

 1. They need to replace a key that has been lost.
 2. They want to change the basic wallet configuration.